-Corporations around the world spend billions of dollars helping medical and office buildings through bridge financing and loans, on behalf of the borrower, providing flexible payment options when certain money problems occur.
+Corporations around the world spend billions of dollars helping medical and office buildings through bridging financing and loans, on behalf of the borrower, providing flexible payment options when certain money problems occur.

 Although occupancy rates and stabilization of the property are in flux, IPG brokers can secure an interim capital solution that would bridge the borrower for a short-term period until permanent financing is placed.
 The execution and the outcome are a perfect fit for the borrower.

-A bridge loan is a term used by borrowers who need to “bridge the gap” between paying off an existing construction loan for developing or renovating a property, and taking out a longer-term traditional loan.
+What is bridge financing?
+A bridge loan or bridge lending is a term used by borrowers who need to “bridge the gap” between paying off an existing construction loan for developing or renovating a property, and taking out a longer-term traditional loan.

-Commercial real estate bridge loans are financial products with whom you can facilitate the purchase of secondary property, by placing a lien against a primary property.
+Commercial real estate bridge lending is a financial product with which you can facilitate the purchase of secondary property, by placing a lien against a primary property.

 While this Short-term loan is commonly used in business while waiting for long-term financing.
 Consumers typically only use them in real estate transactions where immediate cash flow needs to be met.

-In simpler words, a bridge loan provides a solution for customers who wish to purchase a new property, but have not yet sold their existing property.
-Both corporations and individuals use bridge loans and lendings to customize many different situations.
+In simpler words, bridge lending provides a solution for customers who wish to purchase a new property, but have not yet sold their existing property.
+Both corporations and individuals use bridge lendings to customize many different situations.

-The downside of this loan is that it normally comes at higher interest rates and people who still haven’t paid off their mortgage end up having to make two payments – one for the bridge loan and the mortgage for the old home until it’s sold.
+The downside of this is that the bridge loan interest rate is usually higher interest rate and people who still haven’t paid off their mortgage end up having to make two payments – one for the bridge loan and the mortgage for the old home until it’s sold.

 Bridge Loans vs. Traditional Loans

-Although bridge loans usually have faster application, approval, and funding process conveniences as opposed to regular loans, they tend to have relatively short terms, high-interest rates, and large origination fees.
+So, how does a bridge loan work?
+Although bridge loans usually have faster application, approval, and funding process conveniences as opposed to regular loans, they tend to have relatively short terms, high interest rates, and large origination fees.

 - Acquisition and refinancing